johnpeart/johnpeart.github.io/_wishlist/wok.md

 purchased: false
 gift-idea: true
 ---
-For use with an induction hob
+For use with an induction hob.